PrometheanDissident/prometheandissident.github.io/pages/economics.md

 Researchers trained an AI to align with the stylistic conventions, unspoken norms, and persuasion patterns of r/changemyview.
 The original poster on average changes their mind in about 3% of cases for human generated arguments.
 But with the AI, the arguments succeeded 9-18% of the time, meaning they were 3-6 times better at changing the minds of redditors.
 The AI succeeded not through better reasoning or information, but through effectively hacking the mechanics of persuasion, such as with appeals to emotion and identity, generalities, personal experiences, rhetorical questions, informational overload, conclusions based on sentiments, narrativizing, and assumption of ill intent<ref>https://www.aporiamagazine.com/p/why-reddit-is-no-longer-needed</ref>.

+Research suggests that 95 percent of organizations see no measurable return on their investment in generative AI.
+This is likely because employees are using AI tools to create low-effort and passable looking work that actually creates more work for co-workers<ref>https://garymarcus.substack.com/p/why-is-the-roi-on-generative-ai-so</ref>.

 ## Marxism

 Joseph Heath points to a number of drivers explaining why Marxism declined in academic discourse<ref>https://josephheath.substack.com/p/key-stages-in-the-decline-of-academic</ref>: